Integrated gasification combined cycle: CO2 capture in IGCC

 Pre-combustion CO2 removal is much easier than CO2 removal from flue gas in post-combustion capture due to the high concentration of CO2 after the water-gas-shift reaction and the high pressure of the syngas.
 During pre-combustion in IGCC, the partial pressure of CO2 is nearly 1000 times higher than in post-combustion flue gas.
 Due to the high concentration of CO2 pre-combustion, physical solvents, such as Selexol and Rectisol, are preferred for the removal of CO2 vs that of chemical solvents.
 Physical solvents work by absorbing the acid gases without the need of a chemical reaction as in traditional amine based solvents.
 The solvent can then be regenerated, and the CO2 desorbed, by reducing the pressure.
-The biggest obstacle with physical solvents is the need for the syngas to be cooled before separation and reheated afterwards for combustion.
-This requires energy and decreases overall plant efficiency.
+The biggest obstacle with physical solvents is the need to cool the syngas before separation, then reheat it afterwards for combustion, consuming energy and decreasing overall plant efficiency.